ershat/arsenal-slovenija-dev/readme.md

 ### Matches

 * All data typed manually for now, later we will upgrade to dynamic data (teams, seasons, etc.)
+* Ability to choose the match the article is linked to...
-* Link a preview or report to a match (post) and show correctly on the website...
+* Display articles linked to a match below the match data
-* 2 new tables: matches and matches_posts
+* Display match info on specific article if it's linked to a match

 ### Features